JULY 2, 2025

 How It Started: My CRNX Position

 My renewed interest in speculative stocks began with Crinetics Pharmaceuticals (CRNX).
 A friend was hired by the company, which piqued my curiosity.
 After digging into CRNX’s pipeline and financials, I saw real potential—though it remains a high-risk play.
-I bought 100 shares of CRNX as my first step back into this world.
+My first step back into this world was a modest allocation, sized for learning and risk tolerance.

 My Process: Combining Human and AI Insights